 - The role of social media,

 - eTools to help establish a European public space,

-The conference language will be English.
-Papers will be subjected to a double-blind review process and published by the Austrian Computer Society.
+The conference language will be English only.
+Papers will be subjected to a double-blind review process and published jointly by ACM and the Austrian Computer Society.

 Timeline and organisation